 In New Jersey and New York, the Gateway Project, the passenger rail tunnel under the Hudson River that replaced an earlier project canceled by New Jersey governor and Trump stooge Chris Christie for being too costly, would lose half of its federal funding.
 Of course New Jersey's senior U.S. Senator, Robert Menendez, came out against the cut, but so did Chris Christie.

 Too understand the logic behind Trump's proposed draconian cuts, one needs to remember that he's a businessman and looks at the budget like a corporate spreadsheet.
 Anything that doesn't produce a profit or doesn't yield quantifiable results that can be explained with numbers, like mass transit or anti-poverty initiatives, gets dropped.
 And there's also how Trump sees the world as being full of winners and losers.
 Trump likes winners.
 That's why he can't be bothered with funding the National Endowment for the Arts, which doles out money to aspiring painters, musicians, dancers, theater directors and the like (and isn't funded at anywhere near the level of funding for culture ministries in other industrialized countries).
-Artists who don't appeal to large mass audiences don't make much of a living from their art, unlike, say, rappers and movie stars.
-Trump doesn't like ballet, opera, or classical music because it doesn't make money and is not popular.
+Such highbrow artists who don't appeal to large mass audiences don't make much of a living from their art, unlike, say, rappers and movie stars.
+Trump doesn't like highbrow art like ballet, opera, or classical music because it doesn't make money and is not popular.
 They're losers.
 Trump likes people who win.

 Trump also likes people who can't be bothered with losers, and that's why he gets the support of people who don't like highbrow art and feel much more comfortable at a country music show or a NASCAR race - i.e., the working-class people who voted for him.
 Except that these are the same people who would be hurt most by Trump's cuts to domestic programs.